-- Specimens of rough water-horehound and Laurentian water horehound will be transplanted when possible to similar habitats; - All necessary measures will be taken to protect those trees and shrubs that are to be maintained from any damage or mutilation (i.e., installation of a protective perimeter); - ► In case of drought, trees maintained on the worksite will be irrigated.
+Specimens of rough water-horehound and Laurentian water horehound will be transplanted when possible to similar habitats;

+- ► All necessary measures will be taken to protect those trees and shrubs that are to be maintained from any damage or mutilation (i.e., installation of a protective perimeter); - In case of drought, trees maintained on the worksite will be irrigated; - ▶ The footprint of the worksite will be minimized.

-At the end of the project, the work areas will be seeded with native species.
+At the end of the project, the work areas will be seeded with native species (shrubs, plants and trees, consistent with safety requirements).
 Particular attention will be paid to naturalizing the banks to recreate suitable habitats, including those for wildlife.
+In areas that cannot be restored to their natural state, a minimum setback of 15 metres will be maintained between structures and the water so as not to compromise future shore restoration projects.